danilkuznetsov/trivia-quiz/readme.md

 1. Clone repo to your workspace.
 2. Use `npm install` to install core dependencies.
 3. Write code and run test.
 Use `spec/SpecRunner.html` to run jasmine tests for application.

+### To prevent crucial problems with gh-pages deploy, use https protocol in your AJAX request link (https://jservice.io/api/random).
+You will get a warning about insecure connection (cause trivia doesn't support https) but you will get a response.